 Feed the Future’s Successful Past

-Furthermore, Feed the Future had a hand in helping 23.4 million more people to rise above the poverty line.
+Furthermore, Feed the Future had a hand in helping 23.4 million more people rise above the poverty line.
 Through its efforts, the global poverty rate dropped an average of 23 percent within that seven-year time frame.
-In areas where Feed the Future works, childhood stunting has dropped by 32 percent.
+In areas where Feed the Future programs are implemented, childhood stunting has dropped by 32 percent.

 To share an example of how Feed the Future has made an impact on an individual level, NGO alliance organization InterAction wrote on their blog about a woman named Nlangmal.
 With the help of Ghana Resiliency in Northern Ghana (RING) project, an initiative of Global Communities that is supported by USAID and Feed the Future, Nlangmal obtained basic training in financial management.
 This enabled her to start saving money on a monthly basis and then use her savings and a loan to establish a small business.
 With her increased income, she was able to get her son needed medical care and her daughter easier access to school.